melvincarvalho/nostr.chat/README.md

 Run your own, or demo can be seen at [nostr.chat](https://nostr.chat)

-Please install [nos2x](https://github.com/fiatjaf/nos2x) browser extension for key management
+Please install a NIP-07 extension such as [Alby](https://github.com/nostrcg/userguide/wiki/Getting_Started), or [nos2x](https://github.com/fiatjaf/nos2x) browser extension for key management

 ## Installation